-1. A student may appeal:

-against his mark in the course assessed on the grounds of a clerical error, and/or if the school has varied from its stated Assessment Policy.

-- 2. No appeal may be entered against marks allocated for a particular task or piece of work, unless on grounds stated above. - 3.
+- 1. A student may appeal: - against his mark in the course assessed on the grounds of a clerical error, and/or - if the school has varied from its stated Assessment Policy. - 2.
+No appeal may be entered against marks allocated for a particular task or piece of work, unless on grounds stated above. - 3.
 A student who wishes to appeal must do so in writing.
-The appeal must be submitted through the Deputy Principal and should be completed by mid-November of the HSC year.
+The appeal must be submitted through the Deputy Principal.
 Details of methods of appeal are available from the Principal. - 4.
 An appeal panel will be formed as required at the time of appeal.
-The panel will consist of any three of the following personnel:

-Principal; Deputy Principal; The Head Teacher of another faculty, and the Head Teacher of that faculty.

-In conducting a review, the Board requires the panel to ascertain whether:

-- a.
-The weightings specified by the school in its assessment program conform to the Board's requirements as detailed in the subject guides; - b.
-The procedures used by the school for determining the final assessment program conform to its stated assessment program; and - c.
-There are no computational or other clerical errors in the determination of the assessment mark.
+The panel will consist of any three of the following personnel: - Principal; - Deputy Principal; - The Head Teacher of another faculty, and the Head Teacher of that faculty. - 5.
+In conducting an assessment review it is necessary for the school to ascertain whether: - a. the weightings specified by the school in its assessment program conform with NESA requirements as detailed in the syllabus packages - b. the procedures used by the school for determining the final assessment mark conform with its stated assessment program in particular, the weightings used for the various assessment tasks should be consistent with those specified in the assessment program - c. there are no computational or other clerical errors in the determination of the assessment mark.